delendum-xyz/zk-knowledge/README.md

  - A lot of work needs to be done
  - There is not enough emphasis placed on formal verification in the security industry
  - Orbis Labs intends to deliver a toolchain for probabilistic proving which is formally verified end-to-end
- - We are not aware of any competition for Orbis Labs in this particular effort, and that would be welcome
+ - We are not aware of any competition for Orbis Labs in this particular effort, and such competition would be welcome